-We operate at the forefront of a rapidly expanding industry that represents a total potential addressable market of \$430 billion across North America and Europe, including the \$130 billion of logistics spend that is currently outsourced and the opportunity for another \$300 billion of spend that is currently insourced.
+We operate at the forefront of a rapidly expanding industry that represents a \$130 billion opportunity in North America and Europe combined.
 We expect that the industry will continue to grow faster than GDP, with increased demand for outsourced logistics propelled by strong secular tailwinds, such as the consumer shift to e-commerce, customer demand for warehouse automation and the ongoing trend toward outsourcing logistics management.
 Our technology and scale provide us with competitive advantages and strategically position us to capitalize on these substantial growth opportunities.